yoo2001818/yage/doc/210224_ENTITY_HANDLE.md

 help.
 The entity group must maintain a bitset of locked entities, however this is neglible since it'd be extremely small.
 (256 bytes for largest entity group) It won't have any cache problems too.

+### Should a floating entity occupy array buffer?
+The floating entity currently occupies component arrays.
+However, this is not really necessary since the component's value can be expressed in "floating" state - that is, the state can exist without component array.

+Hence, it'd be pretty meaningless to do that.
+However, the indexes use array offset to distinguish each entity - This also needs to be taken care of.